MartinPankraz/sap-hacker-in-a-day/student/quest1.md

 > [!WARNING]
 > Corporate firewalls may block RDP connections to unknown destinations.
 If you are unable to connect, please try a personal device instead.

+### Step 0: Sign-up to the leaderboard

+* Open the [leaderboard](https://martinpankraz.github.io/crispy-potato/) and sign-up with a flashy hacker name
+* See how you [rank](https://keepthescore.com/board/ncmkdskqrwjgr/) against your hacker peers.

+Now, back to your sandbox environment...

 ### Step 1: Start Evilginx3 process